 This is the electronics market

 prediction for Italy, circa 1966.
-It was part of a comprehensive assessment by the editors
+It was part of a comprehensive assessment by the

-automation, and consumer electronics drove the Italian markets,
+controlled factory automation, and consumer electronics drove the Italian markets,

 as was the case for every first-world nation.
 A bigger concentration on exports

 was becoming an important part of the equation.
 Unless you can find a news story

 on the state of the industry, detailed reports must be purchased from research companies